 Homework varies from subject to subject.
 For example, Math's homework is done online and you will probably be set a small piece of homework after each lesson and this will need to be done before your next Math's lesson.
 This helps the teacher know if you have understood the work covered in class.
 In History however you are more likely to be set a project or some research and you will be given this to complete over a couple of weeks or maybe longer.
 All homework should be challenging but not too hard.
 If you find your homework is difficult please don’t worry, speak with your teacher or Head of Year and they will help you with this.

 What do you get detentions for and where do you go?

 We are not expecting to see any Year 7’s in detentions, but you will be required to sit a detention for not following the values of the school or meeting expectations.
 For example, if you are late to school you will be required to sit a same day detention at lunchtime.

-If you are given a detention the teacher who sets the detention will advise you on where and when you should attend, if you are unsure speak to your Form Tutor, Head of Year or Mrs Bush.
+If you are given a detention the teacher who sets the detention will advise you on where and when you should attend, if you are unsure speak to your Form Tutor or Head of Year.

 The timetable we have, will we be sticking to it every day?

 You will each be given a two-week timetable which you will follow.
 Your timetable will show week 1 and week 2.
 When you get to the end of week 2 you will go back to week 1 and so on throughout the year.
 If we have to make any changes to your timetable, a new timetable will be given to you in your form time.
 It’s a good idea, when you are given your timetable, to take a photo of it on your phone in case you lose your paper copy.